 From Lewis Carroll’s Jabberwocky to limericks written by Edward Lear, some of the crankiest, most logical and lyrical people turn common sense upside-down.
-May they inspire the child inside of you to find your way through the most challenging situations with a new set of eyes!
+May they inspire the child inside you to find your way through the most challenging situations with a new set of eyes!

 Many of these 114 poems were written from children’s points of view.
 I especially enjoyed reading “Old Hallowe’en Friends”.
 The poem is spoken by a spunky young girl who talks herself out of being frightened by a Jack ‘O Lantern.
-I have little patience for slapstick and vulgur English humor, but savor the restrained clowniness of certain British actors.
+I performed for you:Track #96 Old Hallowe’en FriendsTrack #99 Verses of a Little Child.
+Reading […]

 John Reid of D’Oyly Carte Opera Company, and Edward Petherbridge of the Dorothy L. Sayers Mystery Series inspired me as I recorded Chapter 4 of Leave It To Psmith by P. G. Wodehouse, Painful Scene At The Drones Club.